nav2018nav/Honest-Work/content/about/faq.md

 ---
 title: FAQ
 sections:
   - template: block-faq
     faq:
       - question: This is another question?
         answer: Is it really...
       - question: This is a question?
         answer: |-
           This is an answer.

           It really is!
     title: FAQ title
-header_image: ''
+header_image: ""
-content: ''
+content: ""
 menu:
   footer:
     weight: 2
-    parent: blog section
+    parent: About
   main:
     weight: 2
     parent: About
 ---